ashish0kumar/dotfiles/README.md

 ## ✨ Features

-A quick overview of my core CLI tools and configs

 > [!NOTE]
 > Some of these apps have the **config files** included in the repo, which are
 > marked with ⚙️.
 Also, my **favorite programs** and tools are marked with 💖.